 Kentucky Chocolate Nut Pie

 Preheat oven to 325°.
 Pour nuts and chocolate chips into pie shell, spreading evenly.
-In asmall mixing bowl, whisk 2 eggs.
+In a small mixing bowl, whisk 2 eggs.
 Add the sugar, flour, and a pinch of salt into the bowl,stirring to blend well.
 Whisk in 1 teaspoon vanilla and the 4 ounces melted butter.
 Blend well.
 Pour batter evenly over nuts and chocolate chips.
 Bake for 35 to 40 minutes, until nicely browned.
 Chill thoroughly before cutting.
-Serve with a dollop of vanilla ice cream.
+Serve with vanilla ice cream.
 Store leftovers in the refrigerator.

 Serves 10 to 12